top of page

 What is the treatment for osteoporosis?

-Although you can not reverse osteoporosis, you can engage in healthy behaviours to stop it from worsening.
-These are the main areas of health to consider aside from optimising your dietary intake:
+Although you cannot reverse osteoporosis entirely, you can engage in healthy behaviours to stop it from getting worse.
+In addition to optimising your dietary intake, these are the main lifestyle factors to consider:

 Weight